 While the places and goodies covered here are my long-time favorites, plenty of trendy new food trucks and creative little eateries are offering decent to excellent street food these days in the capital.
 For even more suggestions, I recommend this page at Time Out Paris.
 And make sure to check back here soon for more suggestions on where to dine out, picnic and nibble in the capital.

-Taste the best of gourmet Paris: Book a top food tour here (via TripAdvisor)
+Taste the best of gourmet Paris: Book a great food tour here (via TripAdvisor)